-The Board of Directors has given the Corporate Governance Committee a mandate to recommend candidates to the Board.
+The Board of Directors has given the Governance and Social Responsibility Committee a mandate to recommend candidates to the Board.
 The Committee is responsible for reviewing the size and the composition of the Board of Directors, such that they are adequate to maximize the effectiveness of the deliberations and to ensure a diversity of opinions, experience and gender, all the while maintaining the Board's independence from management.
 This review is carried out on an annual basis.
-The competencies and skills that the Board should possess have been considered by the Corporate Governance Committee and approved by the Board of Directors.
+The competencies and skills that the Board should possess have been considered by the Governance and Social Responsibility Committee and approved by the Board of Directors.
 See Section "Competency Requirements" of this Circular.

-The Board of Directors did not appoint a nominating committee and the responsibilities that are normally attributed to such committee are part of the responsibilities of the Corporate Governance Committee.
-The Corporate Governance Committee is composed of three directors, all of whom are independent.
+The Board of Directors did not appoint a nominating committee and the responsibilities that are normally attributed to such committee are part of the responsibilities of the Governance and Social Responsibility Committee.
+The Governance and Social Responsibility Committee is composed of three directors, all of whom are independent.

-The Corporate Governance Committee reviews annually the size and composition of the Board of Directors.
+The Governance and Social Responsibility Committee reviews annually the size and composition of the Board of Directors.
 An assessment of the performance of the Board of Directors and of its committees is carried out in writing by the directors every year.
-The Corporate Governance Committee receives a written nominative report.
+The Governance and Social Responsibility Committee receives a written nominative report.
 This assessment allows the identification, inter alia, of competencies and skills that the Board of Directors should consider if and when a new director will be added to the Board of Directors.
-At least on an annual basis, and after having reviewed the foregoing report, inter alia, the Corporate Governance Committee holds discussions with the Chair of the Board regarding potential candidacies should candidates be needed.
-In the event of a vacancy on the Board of Directors, members of the committee then discuss potential nominees identified depending on the skills sought and requirements at the committee level as a result of the departure of the board member, taking into account, notably, the objectives in terms of women representation.
-Potential candidates are generally first met by the chair of the Corporate Governance Committee and the Chair of the Board.
-A recommendation is thereafter made to the Corporate Governance Committee who reviews the candidacy.
-Finally, the Corporate Governance Committee recommends to the Board of Directors.
+At least on an annual basis, and after having reviewed the foregoing report, inter alia, the Governance and Social Responsibility Committee holds discussions with the Chair of the Board regarding potential candidacies should candidates be needed.
+In the event of a vacancy on the Board of Directors, members of the committee then discuss potential nominees identified depending on the skills sought and requirements at the committee level as a result of the departure of the board member, taking into account, notably, the objectives in terms of women's representation.
+Potential candidates are generally first met by the chair of the Governance and Social Responsibility Committee and the Chair of the Board.
+A recommendation is thereafter made to the Governance and Social Responsibility Committee who reviews the candidacy.
+Finally, the Governance and Social Responsibility Committee recommends to the Board of Directors a candidate to be appointed or elected to the Board of Directors.
 A discussion follows with all members of the Board of Directors.
-A discussion follows with all members of the Board of Directors.
 A favourable decision will result in an invitation to join the Board of Directors at the next annual meeting of shareholders, subject to the vote of the shareholders, or at the next board meeting, as the case may be.
-This process was followed with rigor with respect to the candidacy of Mr. Peter Brues as a director.